Cancel anytime

 Leadership and Structure

 Jason Few is the President and CEO.
-The company operates with a functional organizational structure, including departments for sales, engineering, manufacturing, and service.
+The company has a board of directors overseeing its strategic direction.
+The organizational structure includes departments for engineering, manufacturing, sales, and services.

 Top Products and Market Share